Choose the right structure for your social enterprise

 Key characteristics of Community Benefit Societies include:

-• They can be established as charities, providing they have exclusively charitable objects that are for the public benefit, allowing them to raise capital through public grants and charitable trusts.
-If approved, they're known as exempt charities - reporting to the Financial Conduct Authority (FCA), not the Charity Commission.
+- They can be established as charities, but only if they have only charitable goals that help the public.
+This lets them raise money from public grants and charities.
+If approved, they're called exempt charities.
+They report to the Financial Conduct Authority (FCA), not the Charity Commission.

 Difference between a Community Benefit Society and a co-operative